pantheon-systems/documentation/source/docs/articles/sites/varnish/debugging-cache.md

 ---
-title: Debugging Cache
+title: Understanding and Debugging Varnish Cache Issues
 description: Detailed information on debugging your Pantheon Drupal or WordPress Cache.
 category:
   - debugging
 keywords: varnish, cache, clear cache, caching, drupal, wordpress, cookies
 ---
-There are three ways to clear all Varnish caches for both Drupal and WordPress sites.
+In addition to clearning your CMS caches, we extend core functionality to clear all Varnish caches along our edge layer as well.
+This applies to Drupal and WordPress sites.

 ### Drupal
-The first two require you to enable the **pantheon\_api** module to allow Drupal to send the request to clear the Varnish caches.
+Note: The **pantheon\_api** module must be enabled to allow Drupal to send the request to clear the Varnish caches.

 1. From Drupal: `/admin/config/devel/performance` and click **Clear all Caches**
 2. Via [Terminus](/docs/articles/local/cli/): `terminus drush --site=<site> --env=<env> cc all`
 3. From the Pantheon Dashboard: Click **Clear Caches**

-<div class="alert alert-info" role="alert"><h4>Note</h4>Varnish caches cannot be selectively cleared.</div>

 ### WordPress
 1. From the WordPress Admin menu, select **Settings > Pantheon Cache**.